Author: Jan Thomson, TELT

-We are pleased to announce that we will be launching the new responsive design for Blackboard Learn and the Student Portal for the beginning of Semester 2.
+We are pleased to announce that we will be launching the new responsive design for Blackboard Learn and the Student Portal as part of our 2019 summer upgrade.
 The new updated theme will deliver a contemporary, streamlined feel and significantly increase the responsiveness of the interface across a range of mobile devices whilst also improving overall accessibility.

 The Student Portal

 As well as an updated modern look and feel we have also reordered some of the tabs.
 This is to facilitate positioning of priority options/tabs, including your Blackboard Modules and will significantly improve navigation on a mobile device.

 You will notice a significant change within your module and programmes spaces, as they will all display the new standard default theme.
 This theme does prevent the use of customisable themes and menu buttons being applied by instructors within individual spaces, however, it will provide consistency of experience for users either on a desktop or mobile platform, as well as better support for assistive technologies and the accessibility features available within web browsers.
 Image banners will still be available on all entry pages and can be updated at any time via the Customisation area.

 A new, more contemporary icon set has also been applied as the default theme within all spaces:

 The new default theme will ensure that all users with visual impairments including those who have low vision or are colour blind are no longer disadvantaged.
 The new, standardized colour scheme will offer a positive experience for all users, whilst following WCAG 2.0 principles and accessibility guidelines for structure, colour contrast and navigation.